-PROCESS: To obtain or renew a Thai Driving License, in addition to watching a video, all have to take one or more of the following tests:
+PROCESS: To obtain or renew a Thai Driving License, you will need to have the following documents and take one or more of the following tests:

-To avoid taking a written and driving test, a foreigner must have an International Driving Permit (IDP) along with their unexpired foreign driving license OR a photocopy of the unexpired license certified as valid by your Embassy [check with your Embassy to see if they will certify a photocopied document, e.g., the US Embassy will not do so].
+To avoid taking a written and driving test for your initial license when applying, a foreigner must have an International Driving Permit (IDP)* along with their unexpired foreign driving license OR a photocopy of the unexpired foreign driving license certified as valid by your Embassy [check with your Embassy to see if they will certify a photocopied document, e.g., the US Embassy will not do so].

-PHOTO: After the fee is collected, your photo will be taken for the license.
+PHOTO: After the fee is collected, you will wait to be called for your photo to be taken for the license.